 - Download the free mobile app from the Apple App store or Google play store.

-- Start collecting data!
+- Go fishing and start collecting data!

 - Print this form to help record information on released scamp while you are out fishing.
 Data can then be entered into the SAFMC Release using your individual account.